firebase/extensions/firestore-counter/POSTINSTALL.md

 ```
 match /databases/{database}/documents/pages/{page} {
-  // Allow to increment only 'visits' field and only by 1.
+  // Allow to increment only the 'visits' field and only by 1.
   match /_counter_shards_/{shardId} {
     allow get;
     allow write: if request.resource.data.keys() == ["visits"]